les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 Post raised obstacles to an **Improvement Board**.
 This is a publicly visible whiteboard or chart that identifies raised obstacles and tracks the progress of their resolution.
 An Improvement Board can be updated outside of stand-ups and serves as a more immediate and perhaps less confronting way to initially raise obstacles.
 A common mistake is to not write large enough to allow people to read the blockages from a distance.

 Notez-les sur un **tableau d'amélioration**.
 Il s'agit d'un tableau blanc visible publiquement ou d'un diagramme identifiant les obstacles relevés et retraçant l'avancée de leur résolution.
-Un tableau d'amélioration peut mis à jour en dehors des stands-ups et sert à gérer la détection initiale des obstacles de manière moins conflictuelle.
+Un tableau d'amélioration peut être mis à jour en dehors des stands-ups et sert à gérer la détection initiale des obstacles de manière moins conflictuelle.
 L'erreur la plus répandue est de ne pas écrire assez gros pour permettre aux gens de lire les blocages de loin.

 The simple act of writing an issue down and therefore explicitly acknowledging it is a very reliable way to reduce drawn out conversations.
 So even if not everyone agrees that any particular item is an obstacle, it is worth simply writing it down for discussion after the meeting has ended.